Kerala will join PM SHRI scheme, says Education Minister Sivankutty | Education

 He said the state can implement various programmes in the educational sector and pay the salaries of over 7,000 teachers smoothly only if it receives the funds.

-The state would not implement anything against the existing policy, even if the Centre suggests so, he said.

-He also recalled how Kerala had brought out alternate textbooks when the country's history was allegedly attempted to be distorted in the books of the National Council of Educationsl Research and Training (NCERT) recently.
+He also recalled how Kerala had brought out alternative textbooks when the country's history was allegedly attempted to be distorted in the books of the National Council of Educational Research and Training (NCERT) recently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)